 The final touch was provided by wrestling guru Karl Gotch, who suggested the name Pancrase as homage to the original ancient Olympic fight sport Pankration.
 The first event was set September 21st, 1993 and featured names fans of fighting sports would become very familiar with in the years to come.

 Titled Pancrase 1 - Yes, We Are Hybrid Wrestlers, it was the first Pro Wrestling card marketed where all the fights would be real.
 The founders took part in this card, Suzuki won his match by armbar for the opening of the card.
 The next fight featured a 28 year old Dutch kickboxer recruited to come out for this new type of event.
-This fight would be full of many firsts for Bas Rutten, listen to him breakdown his MMA debut in the video below.
+This fight would be full of many firsts for Bas Rutten.

 Finally the main event would pair Ken Shamrock against Pancarse founder Funaki.
 Shamrock won 6 minutes into the first round with a side choke.

-(Ken Shamrock vs Masakatsu Funaki 1 Pancrase - Yes, We are Hybrid Wrestlers 1 via KShamrockNo1)
+Ken Shamrock vs Masakatsu Funaki Pancrase: Yes, We Are Hybrid Wrestlers 1 (via Idonotbelieveit)

 Pancarse 1 was a huge success, both fans and wrestling critics hailed it as an outstanding show, Japanese MMA would never be the same.
 And Shamrock was about to travel to the next big hotbed of MMA when he answered an ad in a magazine for a no-holds barred, bare knuckle event in Denver, Colorado.